kissmetrics/km-support/_posts/2012-10-19-mobile-sites-apps.md

 </script>
 {% endhighlight %}

-The KISSmetrics team has not personally tested how effective it is to use our JavaScript library in this way.
+The Kissmetrics team has not personally tested how effective it is to use our JavaScript library in this way.

 ## 3. Use Ruby/PHP/Python Library on backend